Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Simulation studies

 As a first observation from \autoref{fig_cover1_crop}, the coverages from intervals based directly on normal approximation (CLT) exhibit sensitivity to the truncation level $h_n$ and also under coverage, particularly when the sample size is small.
 Under heteroscedasticity, both the CLT and RB methods perform quite poorly and lie at least partially outside of the charting regions in \autoref{fig_cover1_crop}.
-In fact, RB is not asymptotically valid in this case and the coverages are quite low to the extent that coverage curves do not appear in the figure, even for large sample sizes $n=1000$.
-In contrast, PB intervals perform much better under the heteroscedastic models.
+In fact, under this case of heteroscedasticity, RB is not asymptotically valid and the coverages are quite low to the extent that coverage curves do not appear in the figure, even for large sample sizes $n=1000$. {The WB, which is appropriate for heteroscedastic error structures, performs better than RB in this case, but still exhibits low coverage accuracy.} In contrast, PB intervals perform much better under the heteroscedastic models.
 For independent errors, while RB assumes and uses the true model structure (homoscedasticity) and PB does not, the PB method has very similar performance to RB for large sample sizes ($n=1000$) and exhibits comparable performance for smaller samples ($n=50$ or $200$).
 Our rule of thumb provides reasonable coverages in most cases for PB intervals.

 \autoref{fig_width1} displays the corresponding average widths of intervals, which generally increase with $h_n$.
 Importantly, this figure indicates that intervals from RB and CLT approximations are often overly narrow under heteroscedasticity, which relates to the low coverages in \autoref{fig_cover1_crop}.
 Figures~\ref{fig_cover1_crop}-\ref{fig_width1} also demonstrate that our rule of thumb seems to suggest an optimal truncation $h_n$ in the sense that the corresponding intervals balance good coverage rates with lowest average widths.
 Finally, while the naive PB implementation is asymptotically invalid in the sense of \autoref{prop_pb_naive_fail}, the latter finding also suggests that the bias in the naive PB should translate to over-coverage for symmetrized intervals in \autoref{fig_cover1_crop}.
 Even for large sample sizes $n=1000$, naive PB intervals tend to over-cover projections, while their average widths are larger than those from the proposed PB.
 Moreover, the coverages of naive PB intervals are unstable against the choice of truncation level $h_n$ while our modified PB produces stable coverages close to the nominal level for all $h_n \geq g_n$ and moderate to large sample sizes $n=200$ and 1000.
 The over-coverage problem in the naive PB also worsens as truncation levels $h_n$ deviate from the case $h_n=g_n$.
 This can be interpreted as the construction bias from the naive bootstrap negatively impacts this method, even as the sample size increases.